 - Staff provided an update to the Board on the Human Capital Research Project, approved by the Board in the September 2019 Board meeting.

-- The staff update and Board discussion centered on the project plan and stakeholder engagement plan.
+- The staff update and Board discussion centred on the project plan and stakeholder engagement plan.

 - No decisions that materially alter the project scope or objectives were made by the Board.